ntnu-itk-autonomous-ship-lab/psbmpc/psbmpc_cxx/README.md

 ## Common Pitfalls

 - Include error of some kind during compilation or when using your IDE: Re-check that you have the required dependencies (especially for Matlab, Eigen3 and Boost) and that they are included properly.
 - Matlab engine start failed when attempting to run one of the test files.
 The most common error is that you did not add the MATLAB path to the environmental variables properly, as e.g. <https://se.mathworks.com/help/matlab/matlab_external/set-run-time-library-path-on-linux-systems.html> for Linux.
+Also make sure `csh` is installed on Linux.
 - Wrong configuration of the cmake flags (`USE_GPU_PSBMPC` etc..)

 ## References